Sideko-Inc/fastapi-sideko/README.md

 3. Implement the endpoint logic:
     - Create a `Book` from the provided `NewBook` body
     - Add the newly created book to the in-memory `database` list
-4. Notice how the `lifespan` method will automatically generate an updated SDK in typescript, install it (`cd sdk/bookstore-typescript && npm i`) and try out your new generated method!
+    - _Notice how the `lifespan` method will automatically generate an updated SDK in typescript_

-Bonus points: create a basic webapp using NextJS or create-react-app that uses the generated SDK as a dependency!
+4. Implement a `New Book` button in `bookstore-ui` that calls the new POST route

 ## Generate other languages